-- Student Health Examination Form - Completed by a private health care provider or school medical director.
+- Required NYS School Health Examination Form - Completed by a private health care provider or school medical director.
 Required annually for the student wishing to participate in the school’s interscholastic athletic program.

-- Pre-Participation/Interval Athletic Health History - Completed by parent/guardian no earlier than 30 days prior to the start of the sport.
+- Sample Recommended NYSED Interval Health History for Athletics - Completed by parent/guardian no earlier than 30 days prior to the start of the sport.
 Required for the student wishing to participate in additional seasons of interscholastic athletics who has had a physical exam that school year.

 - Medical Certificate of Limitations - Completed by the private health care provider.
 Provides information on the activity and level of activity in which the student may participate during physical education for students with medical limitations.

 Q: Is a separate health exam form needed for participation in interscholastic athletics?